 Often, people who are depressed drink to feel better.
 Typically, depression comes first, and then alcoholism follows.
 However, it is common for a heavy drinker to develop depressive symptoms, even if a mood disorder was not a problem before the drinking began.
 As a result, people might begin self-medicating with illicit prescription antidepressants and increase their alcohol intake.
 The irony is that alcohol does not help depression, being a depressant itself.

-Instead, drinking complicates matters for people already taking prescription medications like Zoloft.
-When the alcohol only makes them feel worse, they may ramp up their drinking, take more Zoloft, or both.
+Drinking complicates matters for people already taking prescription medications like Zoloft.
+Being a depressant, alcohol only makes them feel worse.
+They may ramp up their drinking, take extra Zoloft, or both.
 Mixing alcohol and Zoloft can be fatal.

 A dual diagnosis is often too complex to figure out on your own.
 The best way to approach treatment is to seek professional help.